 - Watercolors: Pull out your watercolor cakes or pens!

 - Paintbrushes: A chisel tip paintbrush or water brush is great to use here!
 You can also use any round paintbrush you might have on hand.

-- Masking tape: I highly recommend this masking tape brand, it has the perfect amount of tackiness, and peels off easily and neatly every time!
+- Masking tape: I highly recommend this brand, it has the perfect amount of tackiness and peels off easily and neatly every time!

 - A pair of Scissors

 - Tape Runner

 I used four different methods to paint each of these backgrounds to make Easy watercolor holiday cards!
 I tried a simple diagonal plaid (green and white), Gingham (red and white), Buffalo Plaid (red and black) and Shepards Check (black and white).
 Make sure to watch the video to see them all!